 Member: International Association for Animal Hospice and Palliative Care

-In the human medical field, when a patient is terminally ill and has decided they no longer want intensive or invasive medical care, they enroll in Hospice.
-Hospicejourney.org notes, “Hospice is a philosophy and type of care that provides comprehensive, loving support for people with terminal illnesses that have progressed beyond a doctor's expectation of cure.
+“Hospice is a philosophy and type of care that provides comprehensive, loving support for people with terminal illnesses that have progressed beyond a doctor's expectation of cure.
 Hospice care includes effective pain management techniques, called "palliative care" or "comfort care," to enable people to be as free from pain as possible.
-Hospice care helps people to live with dignity, in comfort and peace, surrounded by their loved ones, as they approach the end of their lives.”
-We want to offer a similar option for pets and their families.
+Hospice care helps people to live with dignity, in comfort and peace, surrounded by their loved ones, as they approach the end of their lives.” notes Hospicejourney.org.
+We are striving to offer a similar option for your pet.

 Although some animals don’t mind visiting the vet for routine check ups, there often comes a point in Hospice care when the animal can no longer be transported to the hospital.
-In these circumstances, our Hospice Coordinator, Michele Johnson, will make regular visits to your home to evaluate your animal’s wellbeing.
-Michele communicates with Dr. Becker about the patient’s status.
+If this becomes the case for your pet, our hospice coordinator, Michele Johnson, can make regular visits to your home to assist you with any treatments that your pet may be receiving, such subcutaneous fluids.
+Michele can also help communicate your pet’s progress and status with our doctors to help you determine when the right time may be to say goodbye to your friend.
+Michele communicates with Our doctor(s) about the patient’s status.
 This way, adjustments in your pet’s Hospice Care Program can be made in the comfort of your home.

-Clients who enroll their pet in our Hospice Program meet with Dr. Becker and our Hospice Coordinator, Michele, to set up an initial protocol that meets the patients’ current medical and physical needs.
+Clients who enroll their pet in our Hospice Program meet with Our doctor(s) and our Hospice Coordinator, Michele, to set up an initial protocol that meets the patients’ current medical and physical needs.
 Then during each weeks in home visit, Michele evaluates the physical, emotional and cognitive changes since the last evaluation.
-She goes over any questions or problems you may be experiencing and discusses the medications from Dr. Becker for that week.
+She goes over any questions or problems you may be experiencing and discusses the medications from Our doctor(s) for that week.
 Often a pet guardian requests more frequent visits as the animal’s condition deteriorates.
 This allows for an independent evaluation of the patient’s condition on a regular basis, assuring we are meeting your pet’s needs.

 Medication cannot be refilled without completing your prescheduled in home evaluation with Michele.
 And of course, humane euthanasia is still a choice at any time during your pet’s hospice care if you believe this is in your pet’s best interest.